 Grammar Unit 1: Capitalization and Presentation is available in our shop.

 For high school levels, you can read my comments in my Four Year Rotation planner in the chart about the resources we like for English.

 This is the time period where I might teach from the grammar or more general lessons of my Beginner Creative Writing which was updated into the e-book now called “Tell Me Cards – Modelled Writing for the Very Young”

 or there might be opportunity for free-reading time from a list of suggested books for the year or “Paint with Water” books might be available (under minor supervision of the high school students also doing art perhaps).

 This year for high school English, we are also trying out a new-to-us writing curriculum that looks like it might compliment my Writing Stories, Letters, Reports, Essays, and Speeches e-book.
 (If the new high school level curriculum becomes a recommended one, I will try to remember to update this page to give you that title.)
 When my high schoolers finish their English lesson for Tuesday, they have an option for Art, Digital Art, or an elective.
-We have liked parts of the Artistic Pursuits books for the high school levels and two courses on photography -one of which is an online adult-level stock photography one that is being redesigned I think by the presenter so I won’t give you that link and the other one is listed below:
+We have liked parts of the Artistic Pursuits books for the high school levels and two courses on photography -one of which is an online adult-level stock photography one that is being redesigned I think by a lady in Europe so I won’t give you that link and the other curriculum that we use as part of our family’s main high school art course is listed below:

 Artistic Pursuits Senior High Book One: The Elements of Art and Composition by Brenda Ellis (not sold by us)